SamuelSwartzberg/flashcardifying_text_temp/inf.md

 an immutable object is an object which cannot be changed once it's been created. in JS, Object.freeze(obj) makes the object an immutable object.
-In TS, Readonly <T> constructs a version of T whose properties are all set to readonly, making it a immutable object.
+In TS, Readonly ‹T› constructs a version of T whose properties are all set to readonly, making it a immutable object.

 #### Access modifier